-§ 35.129 2019 IHSFG GRANT FUND
+§ 35.133 2019 IHSFG GRANT FUND

-- (A) Source of Funds.
+(A) Source of Funds.
 The Montgomery County Board of Commissioners hereby establishes the 2019 IHSFG Grant Fund.
-The funds shall consist of grant monies received by the Montgomery County Emergency Management Department from the Indiana Homeland Security Foundation to a grant award letter and agreement. - (B) Use of Funds.
-All money of the 2019 IHSFG Grant Fund will be used, without appropriation, solely to implement the "Project" and/or to provide the services in conformance with the "Grant Agreement" entered into by and between the Indiana Homeland Security Foundation and the Montgomery County Emergency Management Department.
+The funds shall consist of grant monies received by the Montgomery County Emergency Management Department from the Indiana Homeland Security Foundation to a grant award letter and agreement.

+- (B) Use of Funds.
+All money of the 2019 IHSFG Grant Fund will be used, without appropriation, solely to implement the "Project" and/or to provide the services in conformance with the "Grant Agreement" entered into by and between the Indiana Homeland Security Foundation and the Montgomery County Emergency Management Department. - (C) Non-Reverting Fund.
+This is a Non-Reverting Fund.
+(Ord.
+2019-29, passed 10-28-19).